 Hunting stands and blinds occupy the minds of hunters all year.
 How can I make my blind better?
 How can I make it more comfortable?
 What if I put it in the wrong place?

 All of these are legitimate questions and ones we don't want to get wrong.

 But now, thanks to this insanely mobile and comfortable hunting blind, a lot of those questions can now take care of themselves.
-By building one of these blinds you not only give yourself complete comfort an almost any weather, but you also give yourself the freedom to move your blind at any time.
+By building one of these blinds, you not only give yourself complete comfort an almost any weather, but you also give yourself the freedom to move your blind at any time.

-But even more important than the carpets are the openings for you to shoot from.
+But, even more important than the carpets are the openings for you to shoot from.

-You will also want to cover the outside of your blind.
+You'll also want to cover the outside of your blind.
 What you use for this really depends on what you do with the wood and how much you plan to move your blind.

 All images via Chris Buckner